 It isn’t easy to gauge the quantity of powder you need if you’re mixing henna and indigo for the first time.
 It depends how long and how thick or fine your hair is.There are no hard and fast rules about quantities and ratios.

-How much henna for hair / indigo do I need to use and how long do I leave it in for ?
+How much henna for hair / indigo do I need and how long do I leave it in my hair for ?

 We recommend the following quantities for mixing henna and indigo,and we recommend that you reduce these quantities by about 10 to 20gms for really fine hair, and double the quantities here for really thick hair.
 [If you’re in a country that doesn’t use grammes, sorry, just try to adjust according to the weight of the pack , eg 50gms = a quarter pack of the 200gms bag of henna, 100gms = half a pack & so on ] :